ABOUT ARRA TEXTILES

 Where To Find Me

-You can find my work in the Visit Scotland shop in the Ballater Station and also in a number of publications including Coast Magazine, Modern Rustic by Country Living and most recently, the January issue of Country Living Magazine.
+You can find my work in the Visit Scotland shop in the Ballater Station and also in a number of publications including Coast Magazine, Modern Rustic by Country Living and Country Living Magazine.

 Studio pickup is available for all orders with some larger items (such as the giant cushions!) available exclusively through the studio.
 Please feel free to get in touch if you have any questions or special requests.